Patte1808/blog/content/blog/first-post.md

 My name is Patrick Voß.
 I'm a computer science student at the Humboldt-University in Berlin.

 #### What am I currently doing?
-Previously I worked as a web developer, where I worked with Django.
+Previously I worked as a web developer, where I had the opportunity to use Django.
 I just quit my job.
 I had amazing collegues, learned a lot and had a very good time.
 The decision to quit my job was a tough one.